Portland 2 Day Itinerary: The Perfect WeekEnd Getaway

 Visit the Alberta Street Restaurants in Portland

-On your drive back in to town, park near La Bonita on Alberta Avenue, which is on the east end of the Alberta Arts district.
+On your drive back into town, park near La Bonita on Alberta Avenue, which is on the east end of the Alberta Arts district.

 Fuel up with tacos and margaritas (don’t miss the queso dip….and I admittedly think about the carnitas tacos OFTEN) before exploring westwards on Alberta.
 Alberta Avenue is full of cool boutiques, independent art galleries, and some of Portland’s very best food.